 This is a succulent that requires a dry summer and a wet winter, good drainage year round is essential.
 Mostly grown in containers this is an excellent little succulent to grow indoors on a windowsill.

 In its natural habitat it grows in part shade and this needs to be replicated in cultivation.
-Morning sun and afternoon shade is ideal.
+Morning sun and afternoon shade is ideal, but bright light.
 If grown indoors, then good filtered light is best.

 Propagation is easy by division of established clumps, this is best carried out in late winter to spring.

-Also possible from seed although germination is slow.
+It is also possible to propagate the Baby’s Toes succulent from seed although germination is slow.

 Summary Information